charlesx19/vue2-firebase/README.md

 04/01 For better security, I add email validation feature
       Fix if isShowDetail is true, after delete Store success the store does't disappear.
+      Fix when create store, seatCount can set negative number, now the min number is 2.

 ## Project setup
 ```